 Oil pastels can be applied densely to the paper and layered to create new colors.
 Oil pastel can also be applied in thin layers and blended.
 In fact, oil pastel techniques are often similar to oil painting techniques because of their similar consistencies.

-There are many elements to consider when creating a god pastel painting.
+There are many elements to consider when creating a good pastel painting.
 First and foremost is determining the placement of the horizon line for a well thought out composition.
 When developing a perspective drawing make sure all angles are properly placed before attempting to add color.
 Make sure the elements that are farther away in your painting are smaller and more subdued than the elements that are close up.
 The closer elements should appear larger, brighter and more detailed.
-See detailed information on Perspective.
+See detailed information on perspective.

 Creating a piece of artwork always begins with a light outline to determine where the compositional elements will be placed (ex. horizon line, focal point).
 An outline can indicate placement and even features, by only shading and highlights can create dimension.
 All 3-dimensional objects cast shadows and reflect light based on the intensity and direction of the light source.